alexaiken/mpas-regent/README.md

 Unfortunately however, I still have not been able to get MPAS to work.
 I have an ongoing thread on the MPAS forum and they are trying to help me troubleshoot there.
 The thread is https://forum.mmm.ucar.edu/phpBB3/viewtopic.php?f=12&t=9462.

-## Running regent-mpas
-In the top level directory, run LAUNCHER="srun" ~/legion/language/regent.py main.rg. <br />.
-You have to run this in your regent-mpas folder, because we use relative paths to access some of the helper files.

-Please also add the following to your ~/.bash_profile so that terra knows where to look for the files we "require".
-You will need to edit some of the filepaths depending on how you saves mpas-regent - I have it in a file called regent_project_2020, for e.g. - you should remove that otherwise. <br />

-export TERRA_PATH="$HOME/regent_project_2020/mpas-regent/mesh_loading/?.rg;$HOME/regent_project_2020/mpas-regent/dynamics/?.rg;$HOME/regent_project_2020/mpas-regent/?.rg;$HOME/regent_project_2020/mpas-regent/vertical_init/?.rg" <br />

 ## Overview of project: